F6/labctrl/README.md

 Add remote API caller classes in "components" to provide local API.

-Add the corresponding factory class in "components" to provide UI widgets and other functions of the device.
-Factory for Bokeh UI widgets are prefered because it is web-based.
+Add the corresponding bundle class and factory class in "components" to provide UI widgets and other functions of the device.
+The bundle class object is responsible to hold all elements (either frontend widgets or backend API calls) required to interact with one specific device.
+The elements can vary for different application requirements, for example, the same motion controller can be used as a contineous movement controller when used as delay line, or be used as a discrete positional switch when used as optical filter switch, so different working modes can be modeled at this layer.
+UI widgets can also vary when using different front end frameworks, for example the bundle class may hold references to a bunch of Bokeh UI widgets if the frontend is web-based.
+Bundle for Bokeh UI widgets are prefered because it is web-based.
+However, the factory may also generate other-type bundles (for example bundle for Qt widgets) if needed by higher level applications (which is the main reason for choosing factory pattern instead of direct instantiation of bundle - the higher level applications are more consistant because lower levels are more swift).

 ## To add a new method